When it comes to saying goodbye and planning a memorial, the UK population has an affinity with their gardens.

 We have a lovely range of stainless steel flowers (and other shapes) that fit perfectly into gardens.
 The pieces are made from the highest grade steel so will last a lifetime and can be engraved with a personal message of your choice.

-We are honoured to be able to offer custom made birdbaths and sundials that have been adapted to hold your loved one’s ashes.
-The perfect garden memorial year-round.
+We are honoured to be able to offer custom-made bird bath urns for cremated ashes, sundials for ashes & birdhouse urns that have been adapted especially to hold your loved one’s ashes.
+The perfect garden memorial year-round and a piece you can take with you if you ever decide to move home.

-Our bronze urn collection is based upon nature.
-Made to resemble items such as maple, oak and beech trees the items we make are hand made and beautiful addition to any garden.
+Our bronze urn collection is based on nature.
+Made to resemble items such as maple, oak, and beech trees the items we make are a handmade and beautiful addition to any garden.

 We have a small selection of glass pebbles and decorative balls which have been reinforced to make them suitable to be stored outside.